addisonhernandez/addisonhernandez.github.io/_posts/2022-02-04-Pseudoclassical_Classes.md

 var pseudoCar = new Car(42);
 ```

-When invoked as `new Car(42)`, a new object will be created (and `this` will be bound to it) behind the scenes, and will be returned after modification.
+When the `Car` function object is invoked with `new Car(42)`, a new object will be created (and `this` will be bound to it) behind the scenes, and will be returned after modification.

 The pseudoclassical class structure is syntactic sugar on top of the prototypal class structure.
 Hence 'pseudo'.